Suitable sets for topological groups revisited: linearly orderable topological groups with a suitable set

 \begin{question} Find the property $\mathcal{P}$ such that, for any topological group $G$ with $\mathcal{P}$, then $G$ has suitable set if and only if each dense subgroup $H$ of $G$ has a suitable set. \end{question}

 Next we give a simple proof of \cite[Theorem 2.4]{ST2002}.
 Indeed, we prove a more general fact, which gives a partial answer to Question~\ref{q111}.
 First, we give some concepts.

 Recall that a space is called {\it collectionwise Hausdorff} if each closed discrete subset of $X$ can be separated by a discrete family of open neighborhoods.
+Clearly, each paracompact space is collectionwise Hausdorff.
 A subset $D$ of a space $X$ is said to be {\it transfinite sequentially dense} if each point $x\in X$ is the unique accumulation point of a transfinite sequence of points in $D$.

 \begin{theorem} Let $G$ be a hereditarily collectionwise Hausdorff topological group with a (closed) suitable set $S$ and $H$ be a transfinite sequentially dense subgroup of $G$.
 Then $H$ has a (closed) suitable set. \end{theorem}